-- ✓ Continued development and implementation of community based and age appropriate recreation programs, activities, and community-wide special events for Recreation Services. - ✓ Completed a second Recreation Services Department Annual Report. - ✓ Continued and refined the partnership with the Discovery Bay Lions Club for a second summer in hosting community-wide concert series and a "Paws on Parade" dog event generating a total of over \$26,000 over two years for improvement projects for the Discovery Bay Community Center.
+- ✓ Continued development and implementation of community based and age appropriate recreation programs, activities, and community-wide special events for Recreation Services. - ✓ Completed a second Recreation Services Department Annual Report. - ✓ Continued and refined the partnership with the Discovery Bay Lions Club for a second summer in hosting community-wide concert series and a "Paws on Parade" dog event generating a two year total of over \$26,000 for improvement projects to the Discovery Bay Community Center.